open-atmos/PySDM/paper/paper.md

   organic surface partitioning or adaptive time-stepping for coagulation.
 The aerosol initialization method described in `PySDM` v2 is similar to that of `pyrcel` [@Rothenberg_and_Wang_2017].
-Leveraging the availability of `PyPartMC` - a new Python interface to the `PartMC` particle-resolved Monte-Carlo aerosol simulation code [@PyPartMC_AMS], `PySDM` test suite has been extended with automated checks against `PartMC`.
+Leveraging the availability of `PyPartMC` - a new Python interface to the `PartMC` particle-resolved Monte-Carlo aerosol simulation code [@PyPartMC_AMS2023], `PySDM` test suite has been extended with automated checks against `PartMC`.

 # Author contributions